Periods and autistic children

 My breasts, stomach and the lower part of my back might feel sore at this time.
 This is normal.

-Putting a hot water bottle on my stomach and having some pain relief medication can help me feel less sore.
+Putting a hot water bottle on my stomach and having some pain relief medicine can help me feel less sore.

 I might have my period for 4-7 days.
 It might be shorter.
 This is OK.

-If my period goes for longer than seven days, I will talk to an adult who cares about me.
+If my period goes for longer than 7 days, I will talk to an adult who cares about me.

 Practical preparations for periods

 Your child will need to know what sanitary pads, period-proof underpants, tampons and menstrual cups look like and how to use them.
-You could go to the supermarket and choose some different pads or tampons together, or look at these items online.
+You could go to the supermarket and choose some pads or tampons together or look at these items online.

-You know your child best, so you’ll be able to decide whether period-proof underpants, pads, tampons or a menstrual cup will be best for them.
+You know your child best, so you’ll be able to decide whether period-proof underwear, pads, tampons or a menstrual cup will be best for them.

-If your child keeps their period-proof underpants, pads and tampons in a particular drawer in their bedroom, or in the bathroom, your child will know where these things are when they need them.
+If your child keeps their period-proof underwear, pads and tampons in a particular drawer in their bedroom or the bathroom, your child will know where these things are when they need them.

-If your child uses visual supports, a visual schedule that shows the steps involved in changing period-proof underpants, pads or tampons can be useful.
-It will also help if you show your child where to attach the sanitary pad – you could mark their underwear to show where it goes.
+A visual schedule that shows the steps involved in changing period-proof underwear, pads or tampons can help.
+It can also help to show your child where to attach a sanitary pad.
+You could mark their underwear to show where it goes.

 Once your child’s periods have started, you could show your child how to use a calendar or an app to plan when their period is due.

-You might need to tell your child who to go to if they get their period at school – for example, the school nurse.
+You might need to tell your child what to do and who to go to if they get their period at school – for example, the school nurse.

 Mood changes or emotional symptoms before and during periods

-Like typically developing children, autistic children might experience mood changes just before or during the first few days of their periods.
-But if your child has trouble communicating or finds it hard to regulate their emotions, their emotional symptoms might lead to challenging behaviour.
+Like any child, autistic children might experience mood changes just before or during the first few days of their periods.
+But if your child has difficulty communicating or regulating their emotions, this time might be particularly challenging.

 You can help your child to manage mood changes and emotional symptoms by letting them know that they might: